Achievable logoAchievable logo

 Fetal circulation

-Organogenesis occurs from 3rd week to 8th week of embryonic period.
-It is the period most susceptible to teratogenic drugs, toxins and radiation.
+Organogenesis occurs from 3rd week to 8th week of the embryonic period.
+This is the period most susceptible to teratogenic drugs, toxins, and radiation.

 Sign up for free to take 1 quiz question on this topic